 - All University employees must attend or complete unlawful discrimination/Title IX training.
 This training addressed the crimes of domestic violence, dating violence, stalking, sexual assault.
-These online trainings were sponsored by the Office of Equal Opportunity Programs at USC.
+The Office of Equal Opportunity Programs at USC sponsored these online trainings.
 Also, as a part of first day instructions on mandatory trainings, all employees must review the University's policy on Title IX. - "Safe Campus," an on-line training program for all incoming students addressing drug and alcohol abuse and the crimes of domestic violence, dating violence, sexual assault, and stalking.